 Billing, timesheets, and scheduling are also workflows that the therapist uses for the administrative side of their practice.
 These are especially useful for processing and managing health insurance reporting.
 Automating billing helps you focus on your clients and reduces the likelihood that therapy sessions end prematurely.

 Workflow availability varies from one solution to another and by need.
-No software solution is identical, so double-check that the platform you choose caters to how you manage your sessions.
+No two therapy apps are identical, so double-check that the platform you choose caters to how you manage your sessions.

 ABA Software Solutions

 There are many unique treatment software solutions ABA practices can use.
 They each have strengths and weaknesses.
 Several give you the flexibility to customize aspects of the programs.
 Others give you pre-defined templates that can get you up and running fast.
 Features like client profiles, student assignments, and scheduling allow you to keep your focus on what matters — helping your patient while maintaining great client relationships.

 Pricing structures vary from one application to another.
 It’s also affected by the size of your practice and the features you want.
 Many of the companies also offer consultations to help you define your needs.

 To save you time and help you make an informed decision, we’ve reviewed four of the best ABA software solutions that you can use with your patients.